YIN95/Robotics-and-Autonomous-System-Project/README.md

         * [motor control command](#motor-control-command)

 ## Milestone 1
-0. To be able to connect, be on the same wifi as the NUC with your computer
-ssh ras19@192.168.1.18

 1. Robot be able to drive in the maze.
 2. Keyboard control.
 3. Have a dead reckoning system (odometry) on the robot.